Super simple Boneless Tandoori Chicken Recipe that uses boneless chicken and a yogurt marinade.

 Whether it’s Tuesday or Saturday, this particular recipe should be on the menu every week!

-Regardless of your spice level, this dish can fit an assortment of spice tolerance tastebuds.
+Regardless of your spice level, this dish can fit many different spice tolerance tastebuds.
 If you want it to be less spicy, then add less ginger, garlic, and tandoori masala.
-Feel free to add more or less spice based on your preference.
+Feel free to add more or less red chili powder based on your preference.

 How to make Boneless Tandoori Chicken

 The color of your chicken will vary based on the type of pre-made tandoori masala you use.
 I prefer to use ones without synthetic coloring such as Rajah Brand.
 It has very little color additives, but there are plenty of versions out there which are clean.
 Be sure to check your local Indian Grocery store to see what they carry.
 If you prefer to add a natural bit of color to your tandoori chicken, then try adding a little bit of red beet puree.
 It will have a slight flavor but you will also get the color you like.
 However, if you are going for a bright red tandoori chicken, then Swad Brand Masala will be your friend!

-A mix of chicken and vegetables such as bell peppers and onions that is cooked with spices that can be eaten as an appetizer or a meal.
+A mix of boneless chicken and vegetables such as bell peppers and onions that is cooked with spices and can be eaten as an appetizer or a meal.
 Top it on salads or add it to your wrap for a quick lunch.

 - 1/2 bell pepper, cut into large pieces

 - 1/2 onion, cut into large pieces